ahaas207/NLPAssignments/Assignment2/README.md

 Important to note: This assignment .ipynb fiel requires both the Post.py and post_parser_record.py file provided by the professor to function correctly.
 This uses the Law Stack Exchange data, also provided by the professor.
+OpenAI token has been since revoked, please provide your own.